-APTS (Aid for Part-time Study) grants are available to eligible matriculated students who demonstrate financial need and are enrolling for three to 11 credits.
+APTS (Aid for Part-time Study) grants are available to eligible matriculated students who demonstrate financial need and are enrolling for 3 to 11 credits.
 Students must complete the FAFSA to qualify for APTS.
-There is currently a maximum award of up to $1000 of funding per semester.
+There is currently a maximum award of up to $1,000 of funding per semester.
 Applicants to qualify, must meet NYS satisfactory academic progress standards and specific income guidelines.

-Excelsior Scholarship: Beginning with the 2017-2018 academic year, qualified New York State students may be eligible for coverage of full time tuition, if they meet both academic and financial criteria.
+Excelsior Scholarship: Qualified New York State students may be eligible for coverage of full-time tuition, if they meet both academic and financial criteria.
 A student must complete the FAFSA (Free Application for Federal Student Aid), the TAP (Tuition Assistance Program) and Excelsior Scholarship applications in order to be eligible.

 Veterans Benefits: Dutchess Community College is approved for study under the Title 38 US Code: Chapter 30 (Montgomery GI Bill – Active Duty), Chapter 31 (Vocation Rehabilitation Act), Chapter 32, Post-Vietnam Era Veterans Educational Assistance Program (VEAP), Chapter 33 (Post 9/11 GI Bill), Chapter 35 Dependents Educational Assistance.